 What is Marketing, Really?

 All right!
-Some people might use the so-called “black magic” to make people love the things they are marketed to, but the purpose of marketing is not really to fool people, but rather to present products/services in an attractive way, so they would appeal to their target audience and be better than the competitors.
+Some people might use the so-called “black magic” to make people love the things they are marketed to but the purpose of marketing is not really to fool people, but rather to present products/services in an attractive way, so they would appeal to their target audience.
 In its essence, marketing is not supposed to be an equivalent to irritating behaviours either – it’s not about bugging people by cold-calling or cold-emailing uninterested parties.
 It’s also not about showing countless pop-up ads on websites…

 It’s not an easy task, however.
 Marketers are responsible for many areas, such as research, target market identification, communications, public relations, advertising, etc. and all of these need to be done within the budget and resources that the company provides.
-That means, that marketers need to be highly strategic as they need to decide what tactics and programs they will use each year to achieve set goals, be it raise awareness or increase sales.
+That means that marketers need to be highly strategic as they need to decide what tactics and programs they will use each year to achieve set goals, be it raising awareness or increasing sales.

 Marketing Definition